Eric Anthony Abrahams: Early life and education

 Eric Anthony Abrahams, also known as "Tony", was born on 5 May 1940, to Eric Abrahams and Lucille Abrahams.
 His father was a director of a corporation.
 He was educated at Jamaica College and studied economics, history and English at the University of the West Indies beginning in 1958.
 Abrahams graduated in 1961 with a Bachelor of Arts from the University of London.
 Abrahams was active in debating and was president of the debating club and competing in the United States.
 He did not run for the role of president of the college's student union after falling ill with mumps and an eye infection, but was elected vice president in 1959.
 As vice president, he attended an international congress representing undergraduates in Baghdad.
 Abrahams was also a skilled cricketer, captaining the University of the West Indies' team, and a mediocre student.
 He was a Rhodes Scholar and was eventually admitted to St Peter's College at the University of Oxford, where he studied jurisprudence.
-Abraham's weak academics had caused him trouble in admission—St Peter's was the fifth college at Oxford that Abrahams had sought to enter.
-The other four rejected him because of his academics.
+Abrahams's weak academic record had caused him trouble in admission—St Peter's was the fifth college at Oxford that Abrahams had sought to enter.
+The other four rejected him because of his poor record.
 After arriving, the master of St Peter's wrote that there was "no chance" he could finish a degree in three years.

 Abrahams occasionally participated in civil rights protests while at Oxford, emerging as a leader at the college known for being charismatic, a talented speaker and criticizing racism.
 In early 1964 Abrahams became involved in the Oxford Union, a debating society.
 He was secretary in spring of that year, and was elected to a one year term as president in June.
 Around 1964 he gave a speaking tour across the Middle East.
 Abrahams organized the debate held in December 1964, picked the topic, secured funding and television coverage from the BBC, and invited speakers including Malcolm X, who accepted.
 Abrahams hosted the debate.
 While Malcolm X was at Oxford for the debate, Abrahams was "gated" in his apartment under house arrest after 6:00pm as he had protested Nelson Mandela's arrest.
 Protests relating to apartheid had been banned during the visit of the Ambassador of South Africa to the United Kingdom.